blueturtleai/gimp-stable-diffusion/README.md

 ### GIMP
 #### AI menu is not shown
 ##### macOS/Linux
    - Open a terminal an try to run the plugin py file manually via ```python <path-to-plugin-folder>/gimp-stable-diffusion.py```.
 You should see the error message, that "gimpfu" is unknown.
 Make sure, that you are running Python 2, as this version is used by GIMP.
-If the command "python" is unknown, please install Python 2 manually.
-If the AI menu is still not shown, please reinstall GIMP.
+If other errors occur, please reinstall GIMP.

 ##### macOS
    - Please double check, if the permissions of the plugin py file are set to 755.
 It seems, that changing permissions doesn't work via the file manager.
 Please open a terminal, cd to the plugins directory and run "chmod ugo+x *py".